quanteda/quanteda.llm/README.md

 <td style="text-align:left;">

-The document emphasizes themes of unity, democracy, and addressing systemic issues like racial justice and the climate crisis.
-These are values generally associated with the political left.
-The speech also mentions the need for government action to rebuild the middle class and secure healthcare for all, aligning with progressive economic policies.
-However, the overall message is one of unity and seeking common ground, not exclusively leftist personal or economic policies, resulting in a score of ‘slightly left.’
+The document emphasizes themes commonly associated with the political left, such as addressing racial justice, confronting political extremism, and recognizing systemic racism.
+It also mentions addressing climate change, promoting unity, and ensuring health care for all.
+While these align with progressive values, the focus is largely on unity and bipartisanship, which moderates the overall leftist alignment.
 </td>

 </tr>